-During this intensive week-long course, explore the skills, procedures, attitudes, techniques, paperwork and responsibilities of the Line Producer, U.P.M. and A.D. that are required to plan and run a large or small production.
-Using a script provided by the instructor, participants will create a production plan, breakdown the script, create a production board, shooting schedule, day-out-of-days and draft a preliminary budget.
+During this intensive five day course explore the skills, procedures, attitudes, techniques, paperwork and responsibilities of the Line Producer, U.P.M. and A.D. that are required to plan and run a large or small production.
+Using a screenplay (provided by the instructor), participants will break down the script, create a production board, shooting schedule, day-out-of-days and draft a preliminary budget.

-The class will scout locations, review production procedures, and learn how to prepare call sheets, continuity notes and wrap reports.
-Related topics such as tax incentives, union agreements and safety guidelines with be explored.
+The class will review pre-production procedures, create a production plan and learn how to prepare call sheets, continuity notes and wrap reports.
+Related topics such as tax incentives, union agreements and safety guidelines will be explored.
 Experience and relevant examples from case studies will be shared and student’s own experiences encouraged.

 Handouts, reference lists and production forms will contain information that students will find helpful long after this class has ended.
 The material covered is applicable to various level budgets for film, video, television, corporate, commercial and new media projects.

 Even producers primarily responsible for getting projects developed, packaged and financed will emerge from the week with a comprehensive understanding of these vital production jobs.